 Reference and circulating books are housed downstairs and are classified by the Dewey Decimal system along with religious and current periodicals that are shelved alphabetically.
 Back issues of periodicals and periodical indexes are located in the stacks upstairs.
 Special Collections, primarily relating to Restoration History from the library of Earl E. Robertson, has grown to over 2600 volumes.
 The Archives room contains materials that chronicle the college's history.
-Access to the Archives and Special Collection exceeds 140,000 volumes, including approximately 300 current periodical subscriptions and over 22,000 volumes of periodical back issues.
+Access to the Archives and Special Collections is granted upon request, though no materials may be taken out of the library.
+The overall library collection exceeds 140,000 volumes, including approximately 300 current periodical subscriptions and over 22,000 volumes of periodical back issues.
 The library provides access to thousands of online serials, e-books, and other resources through subscription databases.
 Wireless Internet access and twenty computer workstations are available within the library to all users on the Florida College network.